WithoutHaste/DungeonsAndDragons/Scenarios/001_Tunly_Harvest_Festival.md

 ## Investigation

 Intelligence (Investigation) check DC 8: you notice pumpkin seeds on the ground, leading back along the main street
-- The lack 'o lanterns are all carved with the bottom cut out, and the bottoms of the stolen pumpkins were left behind, allowing some overlooked seeds to drop to the ground.
+- The jack 'o lanterns are all carved with the bottom cut out, and the bottoms of the stolen pumpkins were left behind, allowing some overlooked seeds to drop to the ground.
 - At DC 14 and you notice that there is also straw along this path, different from the wheat that is hung on the doors.

 (if the party totally fails to pick up the seed path, then boy [Oscar](/Characters/Family_Pytel.md#Oscar) will volunteer his dog Dug, who can follow the trail based on sniffing one of the pumpkin bottoms - Oscar and the dog will run back home once they see the monster scarecrows moving)